Learza7/cate-rankings-frontend/README.md

 This project is a React.js application that fetches and displays a list of chess players and their respective rankings in a table format.
 It uses Tailwind CSS for styling and provides a modern, professional-looking user interface.

+It is hosted on Vercel and it is accessible at https://cate-rankings.fr

 ## Features

 - Fetches player data from the backend server